 UPS GROUND IN THE CONTINENTAL U.S. FOR CONSUMER ONLINE ORDERS

-“Hey with Curled Edge” (1964) is reproduced from Ed Ruscha / Now Then, the definitive survey of the revered west coast Pop artist’s work, published on the occasion of his career-spanning exhibition, on view now at MoMA.
+Featured spreads are reproduced from Ed Ruscha / Now Then, the definitive survey of the revered west coast Pop artist’s work, published on the occasion of the career-spanning exhibition on view now in his adopted hometown.
 Collecting everything from his earliest works on paper to his classic, deadpan word paintings to his legendary self-published artist’s books, photographs, prints and rare installations, this is a book for life.
 “I’m not just looking for pretty flowers to paint,” he is quoted in the book.
 “There is a certain flavor of decadence that inspires me.
 And when I drive into some sort of industrial wasteland in America, with the themeparks and the warehouses, there’s something saying something to me.” continue to blog

 FORMAT: Hbk, 9 x 10.5 in. / 340 pgs / 265 color.
 LIST PRICE: U.S. $75.00 LIST PRICE: CANADA $108.5 ISBN: 9781633451506 PUBLISHER: The Museum of Modern Art, New York AVAILABLE: 10/3/2023 DISTRIBUTION: D.A.P.
 RETAILER DISC: TRADE PUBLISHING STATUS: Active AVAILABILITY: In stock TERRITORY: NA ONLY